ayrshare/social-media-api/README.md

     // Required
     post: "Best post ever!",

 	// Required: Social media platforms to post.
-Accepts an array of strings with values: "facebook", "twitter", "linkedin", "reddit", or "telegram".
+	// Accepts an array of strings with values: "facebook", "twitter", "linkedin", "reddit", or "telegram".
     platforms: ["twitter", "facebook", "linkedin", "telegram", "reddit"],

 	// Optional: URLs of images to include in the post
 	media_urls: ["https://my.com/image.png"],

 	// Optional: Datetime to schedule a future post.
-Accepts an ISO-8601 UTC date time in format "YYYY-MM-DDThh:mm:ssZ".
+	// Accepts an ISO-8601 UTC date time in format "YYYY-MM-DDThh:mm:ssZ".
 Example: 2021-07-08T12:30:00Z
 	scheduleDate: "2020-08-07T15:17:00Z",

 	// Required if platform includes "reddit."
-Title of Reddit post
+Title of Reddit post.
 	title: "My Reddit Post",

 	// Required if platform includes "reddit."
-Subreddit to post to
+Subreddit to post.
 	subreddit: "test",

 	// Optional: Shorten links in the post for all platforms similar to bit.ly.
-Only URLS starting with http or https will be shortened.
+	// Only URLS starting with http or https will be shortened.
 Default value: true.
 	shorten_links: true
   });
 ```